-Many of us, as either homeowners or renters, have dealt with noisy neighbors at some point in our lives.
-This can be an issue of a household down the street making a lot of noise, or people in an apartment above or next to others disturbing the peace and quiet of those who live with them in the same building.
+Many of us, whether we’re homeowners or renters, have dealt with noisy neighbors at some point in our lives.
+This can be an issue of a household down the street making a lot of noise, or people in an apartment above or next to others disturbing the peace and quiet of those who live in the same building.

 Talk to the Landlord or Property Manager

 If the police aren’t willing to cite a neighbor for being too loud, they’ll probably ask the complainers to contact the landlord or property manager if the loud party is renting rather than paying a mortgage on a home.
 This is an especially good idea since they may even speak to the neighbors on your behalf.
 Even if you’ve already tried to talk to them directly, it may have more clout coming from someone official.
 Alternatively, the landlord may act as a mediator in helping you and your neighbors come to a resolution.

 It’s often a good idea to let the guilty parties know directly that actions are pending against them.
 Of course, you may not have wanted to talk to your neighbor during the first few noise violations, as it’s often more convenient (and less intimidating) to let someone else speak for you.
 Alternatively, you may have tried to speak to them several times to no avail.
 Either way, if you’re going to pursue further action, your loud neighbors are going to figure it out at some point, and the fastest way to resolve the situation could very well be to deal with them up-front.
 After all, the thought of imminent legal action against them may be enough to get them to hush.